Quutti/cyclepig/README.md

 ## And coding style tests

 Typescript formatting should be used.
-Also following Angular guidelines is recommended practise.
-[Angular StyleGuide](https://angular.io/guide/styleguide)

 ## Authors